-Of course, all of these scenarios are theoretically possible, although we know of no data suggesting that they are even likely and considerable data indicating that they are not (similarly, we have argued, it is theoretically possible that none of us is aware - our behavioural responses through life merely reflecting the "automatically" triggered activity in our brains - but we feel that this is unlikely).
-For example, although it is well documented that some words can, under certain circumstances, elicit wholly automatic neural responses in the absence of conscious awareness, such responses are typically transient (i.e. lasting for a few seconds) and, unsurprisingly, occur in regions of the brain that are associated with word processing (rather than, say, motor imagery).
-In the patient described above, the observed activity was not transient, but persisted for the full 30 seconds of each imagery task i.e., far longer than would be expected, even given the haemodynamics of the fMRI response.
+Of course, all of these scenarios are theoretically possible, although we know of no data to support the fact that they are even likely and considerable data to support the fact that they are not (similarly, we have argued, it is theoretically possible that none of us is aware-our behavioral responses through life merely reflecting the "automatically" triggered activity in our brains-but we feel that this is unlikely).
+For example, although it is well documented that some words can, under certain circumstances, elicit wholly automatic neural responses in the absence of conscious awareness, such responses are typically transient (i.e., lasting for a few seconds) and, unsurprisingly, occur in regions of the brain that are associated with word processing (rather than, say, motor imagery).
+In the patient described here, the observed activity was not transient, but persisted for the full 30 s of each imagery task, that is, far longer than would be expected, even given the hemodynamics of the fMRI response.
 In fact, these task-specific changes persisted until the patient was cued with another stimulus indicating that she should rest.
 Such responses are impossible to explain in terms of automatic brain processes.
 In addition, the activation observed in the patient was not in brain regions that are known to be involved in word processing, but rather, in regions that are known to be involved in the two imagery tasks that she was asked to carry out.
 Again, sustained activity in these regions of the brain is impossible to explain in terms of unconscious responses to either single "key" words or to short sentences containing those words.
-In fact, non-instructive sentences containing the same key words as those used with the patient (e.g. "The man enjoyed playing tennis") produced no sustained activity in any of these brain regions in healthy volunteers (26).
-Finally, of course, the recent evidence of Davis and colleagues (23), showing that even mildly sedated healthy volunteers cannot perform the basic semantic processes that are necessary for speech comprehension, provides the strongest argument for why points i-iii above cannot hold true; producing word-specific neural responses requires, at the very least, comprehension of those words, be it conscious or unconscious.
+In fact, noninstructive sentences containing the same key words as those used with the patient (e.g., "The man enjoyed playing tennis") produce no sustained activity in any of these brain regions in healthy volunteers.26 Finally, of course, the recent evidence of Davis and colleagues23 showing that even mildly sedated healthy volunteers cannot perform the basic semantic processes that are necessary for speech comprehension, provides the strongest argument for why points (1)-(3) cannot hold true; producing word-specific neural responses requires, at the very least, comprehension of those words, be it conscious or unconscious.

-The most parsimonious explanation is, therefore, that this patient was consciously aware and wilfully following the instructions given to her, despite her diagnosis of vegetative state.
+The most parsimonious explanation is, therefore, that this patient was consciously aware and willfully following the instructions given to her, despite her diagnosis of vegetative state.